12 footballers who got to work with their sons: Cruyff, Rivaldo, Maldini…

 The pair scored in the same game, netting all three goals between them in a 3-1 victory over Macae.

-Now at Dinamo Bucharest, Rivaldinho did this in the Europa League earlier this season.
+While at Dinamo Bucharest, Rivaldinho did this in the 2017-18 Europa League.

 THIS IS EPIC!
 Rivaldinho scores an AMAZING goal vs Athletic Club, the great Rivaldo goes crazy in the stands!
 Absolutely wonderful goal! pic.twitter.com/1ibKCIM1fU